wiris/html-integrations/demos/README.md

 ### How to run a demo with the local package

 Before running the demo, you must first go on the desired folder for a framework and editor.<br>
-If you want to build a development environment and run the demo, you must link packages of the mono-repository on your local directory. the following commands must be executed:
+If you want to build a development environment and run the demo, you must link packages of the mono-repository on your local directory.
+The following commands must be executed:

 ```sh
 html-integrations/demos/[technology]/[editor]$ npm install